ky-nolan/partool/README.md

 profiles.
 	3) -p ; read in data from interfacePolGrps worksheet in xlsx file and creates interface policy groups.
-	4) -d ; read in data from nodes worksheet in xlsx file and creates interface policy groups.
+	4) -d ; read in data from interfaces worksheet in xlsx file and creates interface selectors

 ## discovery module
 Used to collect information about an existing fabric (Only uses HTTP GET Method).
 It is a command